danpeirce/xpress-pic18f46k42/README.pandoc.md

 	2. Roam (perhaps following a line)
 * PWM output at about 1 KHz on pad RC4 (set to 10% duty cycle)

+### Memory Needed to Store Data and Resolution

+The PIC18F46K42 has 4 KB of on chip RAM which is more than enough until we want to use it to store data.
+The data from the sensors can be useful when analyzing what the robot can see as it moves.
+To obtain the data it first needs to be stored because it is not really practical to have the robot dragging a USB cable along when it is moving and we don't have a wireless communication channel.

+I chose to save **1000 samples** for **each of three sensors**.
+There are actually five sensors on the robot but I will only save data from three on a given run to keep the memory requirements within what is needed.

+The normalized sensor values range from 0 to 1000.
+It would take 10 bits at least to store each sample at full resolution.
+It was decided to reduce the resolution of the samples so that the values could be stored in 8 bytes as the physical memory is organized into
+8 bit bytes. **A right shift of two places is used to reduce the resolution before storing the sensor values in arrays.** Later when the robot is connected to a computer each sample read from the array will be sifted two places to the left so the magnitude will be restored to the original value (less the lost resolution).

 ## Pololu 3Pi robot

 The robot is running the serial slave program from Pololu.
 This will allow the 3Pi robot to be